clemsonciti/workshop-palmetto/_episodes/07-batch.md

 The rest is the instructions what to do once we get on the compute node that satisfies the request we provided in `-l`: load the MAtlab module, and execute the Matlab script called bigmatrix.m that we have created.
 Save the PBS script and exit `nano` (`Ctrl`+`O`, `ENTER`, `Ctrl`+`X`).

+A very common question is how much walltime we sould ask for.
+It's a tricky question beause there is no way of knowing how much time you will need until you actually try it.
+My rule of thumb is: make a rough guess, and ask for twice as much.
+The `bigmatrix.m` script takes at most 15 minutes (usually it runs under five minutes), so I ask for half an hour.

 Now, let's submit our batch job!

 ~~~